chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 > it :: [Char]
 > ```
 >
 > When we couple `it` with liberal use of the arrow keys to recall and edit the last expression we typed, we gain a decent way to experiment interactively: the cost of mistakes is very low.
-Take advantage of the opportunity to make cheap, plentiful mistakes when you\'re exploring the language!
+Take advantage of the opportunity to make cheap, plentiful mistakes when you're exploring the language!

-Here are a few more of Haskell\'s names for types, from expressions of the sort we\'ve already seen.
+Here are a few more of Haskell's names for types, from expressions of the sort we've already seen.

 ```screen
 ghci> 7 ^ 80